 Psoriatic arthritis: A form of arthritis that affects the joints and skin (psoriasis).
 This causes your fingers to swell.
 Joint pain and morning joint stiffness are often reported by those diagnosed with psoriatic arthritis.

-If you have arthritis in your hand and wrist, you will likely experience pain, stiffness, and associated swelling.
+If you have arthritis in your Hand Wrist, you will likely experience pain, stiffness, and associated swelling.
 Other common symptoms include:

 - A burning sensation